jacobleonhardt/pizza_movie_pairing_app/README.md

 ## <a name="next-steps"></a>Next Steps

 Pieflix was a totally fun project to build, and I hope to be able to keep refining and adding on to it later.
 Some ideas for future development include:
+* SafeSearch feature
-* SafeSearch feature: a checkbox users can select when using Find a Film.
+  ** This would add a checkbox that users can select when using Find a Film.
 SafeSearch will only return movies that are considered appropriate for families/young-children.
 * A more advanced/in-depth Find a Film form.
   ** Form fields would be added to include not only the pizza company, but also the specific pizza you're having from that brand.
   ** Form would also include a select field for users to choose a target audience.
 This would be used to better expand or refine search results.

 ***